FleshdeckTV/nRF52-Smartwatch/README.md

 - [Arduino Core for Adafruit Bluefruit nRF52 Boards V1.0.0](https://github.com/adafruit/Adafruit_nRF52_Arduino)
 - [Segger Embedded Studio Version 5.60a](https://www.segger.com/downloads/embedded-studio/)
 It will also be required:
-- J-Link or Black Magic Probe for programming bootloader/
+- J-Link or Black Magic Probe for programming bootloader

 After installation Adafruit nRF52 Core V1.0.0 need to replace the files in the folder \AppData\Local\Arduino15\packages\adafruit\hardware\nrf52 And also add the necessary libraries
+## The instructions will be updated